 Epsagon automatically captures every request made and connects distributed traces between services.
 With traces, you can visualize your application to understand the flow and performance of every call made.

-What is a distributed tracing?
+What is distributed tracing?

-Distributed tracing, also called distributed request tracing, is a method used to profile and monitor applications, especially those built using a microservices architecture.
+Distributed tracing, also called distributed request tracing, is a method used to profile and monitor applications, specifically those built using a microservices architecture.
 Distributed tracing helps pinpoint where failures occur and what causes poor performance.

 The traces window will store every trace that you opened in your session, and you can navigate between them in the "Traces list" section.

-Show/hide the trace window
+Show/Hide the trace window